dtroode/kistauri-blog/src/pages/blog/how-i-work-and-learn.md

 In the modern world of front end and programming, devs need to learn something every time and renew base of knowledge, that's because I learn something new and repeat something old.

 In the last time, I have opened the new, although primitive way for remembering — write.
 I write documentation and parallelly in neighbor window writing it.
-Important! _Writing by my own words_, not copy, otherwise, it's just another documentation.
+Important! _Writing by my own words,_ not copy, otherwise, it's just another documentation.
 Because I am not a native English speaker, learning docs in English and especially writing helps for improving English skills.

 For every new material, I create a new folder for code examples with file `learn.md` for writing.
 All files I contain in Markdown and regularly backup.